-- Residential: 2 YR Master of International Affairs (MIA-48 hrs); 1 YR Master of International Policy (MIP-30 hrs); 2 YR Master of Public Service & Administration (MPSA-48 hrs); Online: 2-3 YR Executive MPSA (EMPSA-39 hrs)
+- College Station, TX: Master of International Affairs (MIA-48 hrs); combined MIA-Master of Public Health (MIA-MPH-78 hrs); Master of International Policy (MIP-30 hrs); Master of Public Service & Administration (MPSA-48 hrs)

-The Bush School of Government and Public Service at Texas A&M University is a nonpartisan graduate school home to three residential degrees, a Master of International Affairs (MIA), Master of International Policy (MIP), and Master of Public Service & Administration (MPSA), which provide extensive preparation for those looking for public service careers.
-Students are taught from a mix of practitioners that include former diplomats, CIA agents, and federal administrators to academics studying cutting-edge topics and theories.
+Prepare for Public Service.
+The Bush School of Government and Public Service at Texas A&M University is a nonpartisan graduate school home to on-campus master’s degrees in International Affairs (MIA), International Policy (MIP), International Affairs-Public Health (MIA-MPH), and Public Service & Administration (MPSA).
+Each provides extensive preparation for those desiring impactful careers.
+Students are taught from a mix of practitioners that include former diplomats, CIA agents, and federal administrators to academics that research cutting-edge topics and theories.

-The International Affairs degree enrolls 90 students per year with excellent employment rates (80-85% within 6 months of graduation).
-Admission is each fall and scholarships (and in-state rates) are awarded to every MPSA and MIA student.
-The one-year International Policy degree will enroll 2-5 students per fall and spring; these students will not receive Bush School funding.
+The MIA enrolls 90 students per year with excellent employment rates (83-95% within 6 months of graduation).
+Admission is each fall and scholarships (and non-resident waivers) are awarded to all MIA students.
+The one-year MIP enrolls 2-10 students each fall and spring, but with no funding.

-The Bush School’s online offerings include an Executive Master of Public Service degree as well as four graduate certificates: Advanced International Affairs, Homeland Security, Nonprofit Management, and Public Management.
+The Bush School’s online offerings include an Executive Master of Public Service degree as well as four graduate certificates in International Affairs, Homeland Security, Nonprofit Management, and Public Management.
 Students can earn an EMPSA of 39 hours or graduate certificates of 12-15 hours.
-Admission is year round and financial aid is available; veteran’s benefits are accepted.
+Admission is year round and financial aid is available; veteran’s benefits are accepted in all programs.
 See our website for more information.